remkop/picocli/picocli-shell-jline3/README.md

 get command line TAB auto-completion for a picocli-based application running in a JLine 3 shell.

 ## PicocliCommands
+`PicocliCommands` is a small component, analogous to JLine's `Builtins`, that takes a `picocli.CommandLine` object with a picocli-based command hierarchy and creates a JLine `SystemCompleter` for all commands in the hierarchy to set up command TAB completion in JLine.
-`PicocliCommands` is a small component that compiles SystemCompleter for command TAB completion and implements a method commandDescription() that provides command descriptions for JLine `TailTipWidgets` to be displayed in terminal status bar.
+In addition, it makes a `org.jline.builtins.Widgets.CmdDesc` object available for each command, which allows a detailed description of the command and its options to be displayed in the JLine `TailTipWidgets` terminal status bar.

 ## Demo